loading

 Benefit Description

-Heat management Water prevents overheating and extends bit life
+Heat management Water prevents overheating and extends the bit life

 Dust suppression Reduces airborne particles, improving safety